-- (a) At the expiration of each permit, it may be renewed under the same procedure herein specified for an original application. - (b) Nonuse of a permit for a period of two years following the date of issuance shall constitute an abandonment of the project and the permit shall be considered expired.
-For purposes of this section, for a permit to be considered "used," substantial construction must have commenced within the two-year period, unless construction is delayed by litigation to secure other permits or unless, at the time the permit is issued, the district commission or board provides that construction may be commenced more than two years from the date the permit is issued.-1991, No.111, § 2, eff.
-June 28, 1991. - (c) If the application is made for an extension prior to expiration the district commission may grant an extension and may waive the necessity of a hearing.--1969, No. 250 (Adj.
+(a) Renewal.
+At the expiration of each permit, it may be renewed under the same procedure herein specified for an original application.

+(b) Nonuse of permit.
+Nonuse of a permit for a period of three years following the date of issuance shall constitute an abandonment of the development or subdivision and the permit shall be considered expired.
+For purposes of this section, for a permit to be considered "used," construction must have commenced and substantial progress towards completion must have occurred within the three-year period, unless construction is delayed by litigation or proceedings to secure other permits or to secure title through foreclosure or unless, at the time the permit is issued or in a subsequent proceeding, the district commission or board provides that substantial construction may be commenced more than three years from the date the permit is issued.--1991, No.111, § 2, eff.
+June 28, 1991; amended, 1994, No. 232 (Adj.
+Sess), § 36, eff.
+June 21, 1994.

+(c) Extensions.
+If the application is made for an extension prior to expiration the district commission may grant an extension and may waive the necessity of a hearing.--1969, No. 250 (Adj.
 Sess.), § 7, eff.
 April 14, 1970.